How does this medication work? What will it do for me?

 Sensitivity to sunlight: This medication may increase the sensitivity of the skin to sunlight, increasing the risk of sunburn.
 Avoid exposure to sunlight for long periods of time, particularly between the hours of 10 am and 2 pm.
 Wear a broad-spectrum sunscreen and lip balm with an SPF of 30 or greater.
 If you notice any unusual skin rash or peeling, contact your doctor immediately.

 Breast-feeding: It is not known if niraparib passes into breast milk.
-If you are breast-feeding and are taking this medication, it may affect your baby.
+If you are breast-feeding and taking this medication, it may affect your baby.
 Talk to your doctor about whether you should continue breast-feeding.

 Children: The safety and effectiveness of using this medication have not been established for children.